linode/manager/CONTRIBUTING.md

 This application communicates with Linode via the [Linode APIv4](https://developers.linode.com).
-You'll need to [register an OAuth client](https://cloud.linode.com/profile/tokens), then create a file in the base of hte manager repository entitled `.env` with your client ID and client secret set appropriately:
+You'll need to [register an OAuth client](https://cloud.linode.com/profile/tokens), then create a file in the base of the manager repository entitled `.env` with your client ID and client secret set appropriately:

     REACT_APP_CLIENT_ID='CHANGE_ME'
     REACT_APP_LOGIN_ROOT='https://login.linode.com'